Why Mermaid Sucks and What I Did About It

 When you auto-layout a graph, you need to know each node's dimensions before you compute positions — otherwise the layout engine can't prevent overlaps.
 But node dimensions depend on content (a class with 12 methods is taller than one with 2), and in React, you don't know rendered dimensions until the component actually mounts in the DOM.
 So you end up doing a two-pass render: invisible first pass to measure, layout computation, then visible render with positions.
 Or you pre-compute dimensions from the data model, which means your size estimation code has to match your React component's rendering exactly.
 Both approaches have edge cases that will haunt you.

 Edge routing is another rabbit hole.
-Straight lines between node centers look amateurish.
+Straight lines between node centers look sloppy.
 You want edges that exit from logical ports, route around obstacles, and use smooth curves.
 ELK.js gives you bend points for orthogonal routing, but converting those into smooth Bézier curves that React Flow can render requires interpolation math — and it needs to look good at every zoom level.

 Graph algorithms